pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

    Packet Length

-Next is a packet ID field, shown in Figure 7-9, which is used if a packet is fragmented so it can be reassembled based on the ID.
+Next is a packet ID field, shown in :numref:`data_structure_05`, which is used if a packet is fragmented so it can be reassembled based on the ID.
 It doesn't have much use otherwise.
 While TCP/IP packets can be large, we often try to keep them small so that fragmentation does not occur.